 A Marketing Campaign Underscores Changing Customer Preferences

 The BK marketing campaign may be short on subtlety, but there’s one aspect of it that may not be so obvious: Burger King is using location intelligence to answer an emerging customer demand that crosses industries.

 The Whopper deal, it turns out, is a way to promote the new order-ahead capabilities in the company’s mobile app.
 Customers can now place orders through a mobile device and skip the line when they reach the restaurant.
 Delivering similar capabilities is front of mind for retailers, restaurant executives, and nearly all B2C companies.
 They’re answering it in interesting ways, with the help of location intelligence.

 Logistics companies, for instance, are using GIS-fueled apps to deliver packages to almost any destination, subject only to the customer’s whim.
 Some will even deposit a package in a customer’s car trunk with help from a temporary access system that combines GIS and blockchain technology.
-(For more on that innovation, stay tuned for WhereNext’s article on holiday deliveries.)
+(For more on that innovation, see WhereNext’s article on holiday deliveries.)

 One of the top beverage retailers in the world uses GIS in its mobile app to ensure that customers who place orders on their devices will find their orders ready—at the expected temperature—when they walk into the store.

 As consumer preferences and expectations change, forward-leaning executives in many industries are disrupting traditional methods of customer interaction.
 Through a combination of marketing ingenuity and GIS-powered location intelligence, some are finding new ways to stand out from the competition.

 (For examples of how leading companies have harnessed location intelligence, explore this e-book.)